 Rock sliders are at times a very necessary part of your truck.
 They can be a cheap and simple mod that can really save your undercarriage and truck frame.
-Specifically if you are building a rock crawler and you plan on climbing some pretty hairy walls a rock slider is an absolute necessary.
+Specifically, if you are building a rock crawler and you plan on climbing some pretty hairy walls a rock slider is an absolutely necessity.

 It is basically a long plank that runs under your truck where running boards would go.
 So when you are climbing very uneven terrain and your frame scrapes against the ground you are scraping your rock sliders instead of your bare frame.
 So you should ask yourself if you need these suckers.
 Are rock sliders worth it to you?
 Is it worth the added weight if only for looks?

 If you are a weekend warrior and you like to camp more than climb up these treacherous slopes you may want to focus on other accessories that would serve you better and make your truck more suited to how you drive right now.
 Maybe a simple lift kit is an easier and more appropriate mod.